yix90/yix90.github.io/_posts/2018-02-23-Predicting-Your-MBTI.md

 date: 2018-02-23
 ---

-# Predicting MBTI types using text alone
+# Predicting your MBTI type using text data

 ## A brief introduction